-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will be sufficient to fund our operations through
+Based on our research and development plans, we believe that the \$ of net proceeds from the sale of shares of Series B Preferred Stock subsequent to December 31, 2018 and the net proceeds from this offering, together with our existing cash and cash equivalents as of December 31, 2018, will be sufficient to fund our operations through .

-.
 However, we will need to obtain substantial additional funding in connection with our continuing operations and planned research and clinical development activities.
 Our future capital requirements will depend on many factors, including:

-- the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all; - the costs, timing and outcome of regulatory review of our product candidates;
+- · the timing, progress and results of our ongoing preclinical studies and clinical trials of our product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - our ability to establish collaborations on favorable terms, if at all;

-- the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the cost of any milestone and royalty payments with respect to any approved product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.